charliecalvert/CloudNotes/Assignments/FirebaseStarter.md

 cp public/index.html public/firebase.html
 </pre>

+## Content

 Put the code you want in your public directory.
 In other words, configure MakeHtml to put your HTML in the ~/Source/public/firebase directory.
-Do this by changing the config/ElvenConfig.json file:
+Do this by changing the **config/ElvenConfig.json** file:

 ```javascript
 {